Ryusei Sakai: 2025 with Forever Young

 Sakai and Forever Young produced a ground breaking Saudi Cup win, beating Romantic Warrior by a neck and setting a Cup record time of 1.49.099, winning Forever Young's 4th Grade 1 race.
 In April 2025, they raced at the Dubai World Cup and came third in the race.

-On November 1, 2025, Sakai and Forever Young attended the Breeders' Cup Championship in Del Mar to participate in the Breeders' Cup Classic for the 2nd time if Forever Young's Career (he came 3rd in 2024), the flagship race of the championship and one of the richest races in the world.
+On November 1, 2025, Sakai and Forever Young attended the Breeders' Cup Championship in Del Mar to participate in the Breeders' Cup Classic for the 2nd time of Forever Young's Career (he came 3rd in 2024), the flagship race of the championship and one of the richest races in the world.
 They came into the week of the race 2nd favourite behind Sovereignty (Who won that years Kentucky Derby and Belmont Stakes) before Sovereignty was scratched the Tuesday before the race due to a high fever, which meant the odds leaned more towards Forever Young.

 Sakai would end up winning the Breeders' Cup Classic with Forever Young, finishing in front of the 2024 Classic winner Sierra Leone, setting a time of 2:00.19, becoming the first Classic winner born and trained in Japan.